 I have to act somehow.
 But – for now, at least – it must be without a manifesto to guide me.
 Such a thing could too easily become objective – or worse, an objective! – and thus irretrievably static.
 What I need is isn't a manifesto, but a practice, a good practice like that found at the heart of impressionist painting, Islam, radio astronomy, tantric yoga, differential calculus - or myriad other things, many of which I haven't even heard of.

-And I have one, I suppose – I still have this much faith, at least – one I call virtuous discourse, or the Parliament of Bloggers, or letter writing.
+And I have one, I suppose – I still have this much faith, at least – one I call virtuous discourse, or the Republic of Bloggers, or letter writing.
 It is communicating with intelligence and civility, sometimes across metaphysical gulfs so vast it might seem as if we could never understand one another.
 Yet, nonetheless we do, at least when we make the effort to try.
 Many worlds trying to live as one, and many voices sharing in this very-old, very-new practice.
 Together, perhaps there are things we can do that we could not even conceive of alone.
 At the very least, it is worth the attempt.
 Any manifesto I might be unfortunate enough to author would have to be built first and foremost upon that.